MicrosoftDocs/xamarin-docs/docs/ios/platform/binding-swift/walkthrough.md

     > [!TIP]
     > You can also use [the helper script](https://github.com/alexeystrakh/xamarin-binding-swift-framework/blob/master/Swift/Scripts/build.fat.sh#L3-L14) to build the framework for all applicable architectures or just build it from the Xcode switching Simulator and Device in the target selector.

 1. There are two Swift frameworks, one for each platform, combine them as a single package to be embedded into a Xamarin.iOS binding project later.
-In order to create a fat framework which combines both architectures, you need to do the following steps.
+In order to create a fat framework, which combines both architectures, you need to do the following steps.
 The framework package is just a folder so you can do all types of operations, such as adding, removing, and replacing files:

     - Navigate to the build output folder with **Release-iphoneos** and **Release-iphonesimulator** subfolders and copy one of the frameworks as an initial version of the final output (fat framework).